 Zeinabou was continually wet from the constant drip of urine.
 Her husband forced her to move back with her parents.
 Her mother tried to fix her problem with traditional medicinal treatments but, of course, these remedies did not work.
 At only 20 years old, Zeinabou lived in misery.
 She had given up hope and feared she would live isolated from family and friends forever, with no opportunity to work and support herself.

 Then, one day, she heard a story on the local radio station announcing the opening of a fistula center.
 Filled with renewed hope, Zeinabou and her mother made the long trip south to Danja.
-The surgeons at Danja Fistula Center (run by Worldwide Fistula Fund) were able to successfully repair her fistula and give Zeinabou her life back.
+The surgeons at Danja Fistula Center were able to successfully repair her fistula and give Zeinabou her life back.
 She returned home, finally able to resume the life she had known before.

 - Population: 17,466,172